bank-vaults/bank-vaults.dev/docs/operator/_index.md

 If you want setup pod anti-affinity.
 You can set `podAntiAffinity` vault with a topologyKey value.
 For example, you can use `failure-domain.beta.kubernetes.io/zone` to force K8S deploy vault on multi AZ.

+## Deleting a resource created by the operator

+If you manually delete a resource that the Bank-Vaults operator has created (for example, the Ingress resource), the operator automatically recreates it every 30 seconds.
+If it doesn't, then something went wrong, or the operator is not running.
+In this case, check the logs of the operator.